-As soon as the starter has received the order for the next start, he gives the competitor the warning "Ready", "Attention", "Achtung" and a few seconds later the start signal "Go!
+As soon as the order for the next start is received, the starter gives the competitor the warning "Ready", "Attention", "Achtung" and a few seconds later the start signal "Go!
 Partez!
 Los!".
 The competitor must start within about 10 seconds after this order.

 A competitor must appear, at latest one minute, after being called by the official.
 Early start times caused by the non-arrival of preceding competitors have to be taken into account.
-The start referee may however, permit a delay which in his opinion is due to "force majeure".
-In doubtful cases he may allow the competitor a provisional start, inserted in the normal starting order.
+The start referee may however, permit a delay which, in the start referee's opinion is due to "force majeure".
+In doubtful cases, the start referee's may allow the competitor a provisional start, inserted in the normal starting order.
 The start referee will make the necessary decisions.